 Completing Form 990-N requires entering either seven or eight bits of information only:

 - The organization's legal name.
 (Note: A charitable organization generally reports a name change on its next annual return, whether Form 990 or 990-EZ.
 If the organization's legal name has changed since its last annual filing but is filing Form 990-N, it must notify the IRS and have received from the IRS an affirmation letter prior to filing Form 990-N.)

 - Any other name under which the organization operates, i.e., its "doing business as" name.

-- The organization's 9-digit Employer Identification Number (EIN).
-(This number is not the same as a state-assigned tax-exempt number, if it has one, that exempts the organization from state sales and use taxes.)
+- The organization's 9-digit federal Employer Identification Number (EIN).
+(Do not enter the state-assigned tax exemption number, if it has one, exempting the organization from state sales and use taxes.)

 - The name and address of a principal officer.

 - The accounting year, whether on a calendar year or fiscal year.
 (A calendar year is 12 months from January 1 to December 31.
 A fiscal year is 12 months ending in any month other than December.)
 Calendar year is the default when a return is started.

 - Indication that the organization meets the gross receipts test.